-Opinion: while he may be odds on to win the presidential election in March, Putin needs to win big to weaken competition and discourage opposition
+Opinion: while he may be odds on to win this month's presidential election, Putin needs to win big to weaken competition and discourage opposition

 Vladimir Putin’s declaration that he would run for a new term as Russian president in March 2018 was not a big surprise.
 His victory in the elections will not be a surprise either.
 In terms of winners and losers the March elections are completely uninteresting: bookmakers will give you odds of 1/500 on a Putin victory, odds that make bank deposit rates look generous.

 The Levada Centre’s end of November poll on voting intentions has Putin winning 53 percent of the vote.
 Putin’s nearest rivals, Vladimir Zhirinovsky of the Liberal Democratic Party (it is neither liberal nor democratic) and Gennady Zyuganov of the Communist Party of the Russian Federation, are polling at four percent and three percent respectively.